lonycell/grafana.v7/contribute/architecture/services.md

 }
 ```

 The `Init` method is used to initialize and configure the service to make it ready to use.
-Services that return an error halt Grafana's startup process and cause the error to be logged as it exits.
+Services that return an error halt ThingSPIN's startup process and cause the error to be logged as it exits.

 ## Register a service